 - A water bottle or baby bottle of maximum 2.7” (7 cm) diameter (in the external water bottle holder).
 Please do not put a wallet or cellphone in this open pocket.

 - A tablet inside a protective case.
-Maximum 13.5” (34 cm) total diagonal dimension including the case.
+Always carry your electronics inside a protective case in this backpack.
+14 inch laptops do not fit.
+Maximum 13.5” (34 cm) total diagonal dimension including the padded sleeve:

 - A small pouch with your cables or toiletries and whatnot

-- Your passport (preferably in the zipper pocket inside the main compartment)
+- Your passport (preferably in the zipper pocket inside the main compartment, with your Apple Airtag GPS tracker)

 - A small notebook